+44 (0)1737 761242

 If the above sounds familiar, this article is for you.

-Yet, a wholesaler of wax is unlikely to sell you a small bag of wax.
+Typically, B2B / trade wax wholesalers are a great option to get the best prices on candle wax.
+Yet, a wholesaler of wax is unlikely to sell you a small quantity of wax.

 Which documents do you need to open a trade account?